Our sister charity Eddie’s Artworks service are hosting a Summer Holiday Club:

 In June, The Speak Out Council, VoiceAbility’s voice for people with a learning disability and autism visited 2 of The Edmund Trust’s services to find out how people “Live Well”.

-11 people got to grips with our main consultation with questions about staying active, how to keep out of hospital and how to cheer yourself up.
+In total 14 people from Pauline Burnett House in Chesterton, and The Poplars Respite service took part with getting to grips with the questions about staying active, how to keep out of hospital and how to cheer yourself up.

 To find out more about Voiceability and The Speak Out Council visit http://www.voiceability.org/services/cambridgeshire/speak-out-council